wwcodemanila/WWCodeManila-ML.AI/tutorials/installation_guide.md

 print("Hello World!")
 ```

-Open Anaconda Prompt, navigate to you directory, and type in:
+Search for and open the Anaconda Prompt (it should look like a command prompt or terminal), navigate to you directory, and type in:

 ``` shell
 python script.py
 ```

 And voila!
 If no error occurs, you're good to go. :)